josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 ---

-The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating the damage they're doing.
+The harms of AI aren't a standalone issue; as AI becomes a part of _other_ technologies and systems, it's exacerbating their existing problems, and accelerating damage already being done.

 I've already touched on propaganda, disinformation, and the criminal justice system.
 Those are easy examples, but the tech is being used for rampant harm even when there's not necessarily any broader intent or purpose behind it.